sebastianden/aws_lambda_sklearn/README.md

     <br>
 </div>

-In the completed set-up a user is able to send HTTP requests to API Gateway triggering the execution of a Lambda function.
+In the completed setup a user is able to send HTTP requests to API Gateway triggering the execution of a Lambda function.
 This Lambda function will load the saved pre-trained model, load the dependencies from the right layer and make a prediction based on the input parameters provided by the user.
-The user recieves the result as request response.
+The user receives the result as request response.

 ## Contents